Yesterday is not ours to recover, but tomorrow is ours to win or lose.

 Birmingham is known as a diversity hub, particularly for faith and ethnicity.
 How is this leveraged to create positive change in the way organisations are run?
 Ideas emerged about how to re-evaluate perceptions of religious faith in the business world, making it an asset – a driver of change/ vision – rather than a sensitive subject to be side-stepped.

 Few contest that the diversity agenda more generally needs to move beyond sensitivities and quotas.
 The question is: do we work with existing structures, or are entirely new frameworks needed?
 Indy Johar highlighted the fact, backed up by data, that every human being you’ve ever met is thousands of times more powerful than any AI.
 The Birmingham community proposed changes to working models geared towards unleashing this ‘human’ potential, where employees are seen as assets rather than costs.
-A full write-up of the event will soon be available on the Future of Work is Human site.
+A full write-up of the event is available on the Future of Work is Human site.

 Leap 3: Smart Cities – a thoughtful approach to techno-utopianism